FRRouting/frr/COMMUNITY.md

 ![git branches continually merging to the left from 3 lanes; float-right](doc/git_branches.svg "git branch mechanics")

-There are 3 main branches for development and a release branch for each major release.
+There is one main branch for development and a release branch for each major release.

-New contributions are done against the head of the Develop branch.
-The CI systems will pick up the Github Pull Requests or the new patch from Patchwork, run some basic build and functional tests and will merge them into the branch automatically on success.
+New contributions are done against the head of the master branch.
+The CI systems will pick up the Github Pull Requests or the new patch from Patchwork, run some basic build and functional tests.

-Code on the develop branch will then be further tested and reviewed by the community and merged to master on a regular interval.

 For each major release (1.0, 1.1 etc) a new release branch is created based on the master.

+There was an attempt to use a "develop" branch automatically maintained by the CI system.
+This is not currently in active use, though the system is operational.
+If the "develop" branch is in active use and this paragraph is still here, this document obviously wasn't updated.

 ## Programming language, Tools and Libraries